israel-dv/rick-morty-nextjs/README.md

 # Deployment 🚀

-This project was deploy on [Vercel](https://vercel.com), you can check it on this link:
+This project was deployed on [Vercel](https://vercel.com), you can check it on this link:
 https://rick-morty-vest.vercel.app/

 ## Stack 📚